6 Inbound Lead Nurturing Tactics

 4. Personalize Emails

 There are no longer any excuses to send general emails that don’t include multiple layers of personalization.
-Most inbound marketers simply slap in a personalization token for the persons name and company name and wonder why heir sales email templates and/or marketing automation templates fail to improve conversion ratios.
+Most inbound marketers simply slap in a personalization token for the persons’ name and company name and wonder why their sales email templates and/or marketing automation templates fail to improve conversion ratios.

 5. Don’t Stop Too Soon

-Many workflows for account based nurturing campaigns stop too soon.
-Step back and look at this as an opportunity run run an experiment to collect conversion data.
-In the event a lead had opened, but not responded to your first 5 or so emails, there is no harm in sending a few more over 3-8 weeks.
+Many workflows for account-based nurturing campaigns stop too soon.
+Step back and look at this as an opportunity to run an experiment to collect conversion data.
+In the event that a lead had opened, but not responded to your first 5 or so emails, there is no harm in sending a few more over 3-8 weeks.

-On average you should expect at least a dozen touches for longer sales cycle, plus their may be 4-7 decisions makers that could easily double your touch points across the buyer’s journey.
+On average you should expect at least a dozen touches for a longer sales cycle, plus there may be 4-7 decision-makers that could easily double your touchpoints across the buyer’s journey.

 6. Use Multiple Channels

 If your B2B lead nurturing tactics campaigns are limited to email only, you may be missing out on the potential available through reaching out via multiple channels.
 Email is an integral part of your strategy, but it can no longer be the only piece.

 Look at your open and click rates to see how many people are not even reading your message.
 Multi-channel lead nurturing tactics combine email contact with social media paid retargeting, and even direct mail.